 Steps of preventing infections:

 - Using single-use disposable needles (the most effective way)

-In microblading, a majority of clients are told to keep their eyebrows away from water and not touch them for up to 10 days, not wear makeup for a week, and apply the ointment or balm provided by the technician as their aftercare.the best method of minor wound care is to cleanse the area with potable water or saline solution, and apply hydroactive colloid gel in order to keep it moist. the most important step to microblading aftercare would be applying the ointment to keep it hydrated.
+In microblading in Toronto , a majority of clients are told to keep their eyebrows away from water and not touch them for up to 10 days, not wear makeup for a week, and apply the ointment or balm provided by the technician as their aftercare. the best method of minor wound care is to cleanse the area with potable water or saline solution, and apply hydroactive colloid gel in order to keep it moist. the most important step to microblading aftercare would be applying the ointment to keep it hydrated.